icons8/lunacy-docs/docs/tools.md

 To reply to a comment, add your text below the comment and click **Post**.

-To edit/delete a comment/reply, click the three dots next to the comment/reply and select the respective command.
+To edit/delete a comment or a reply, click the three dots next to it and select the respective command (see the figure above).

 ## Hotspot tool